codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 Jonathon details his ~15 year history in programming languages.
 The highlights of the history are:

 * Toy programming language he wrote called Pineapple
-* His work with Jason on [Chaiscript](http://chaiscript.com/)
+* His work with Jason on [ChaiScript](http://chaiscript.com/)
 * Programming language he wrote called [Minnow](https://github.com/jonathandturner/minnow-language)
 * Comparison of Minnow to Go
 * Loved Minnow so much he quit his job and worked on it for 1.5 years
-* Grad school research on programmings languages and concepts
+* Grad school research on programming languages and concepts
 * Work with Chris Lattner and Doug Gregor at **Apple**
 * Work on the inherently parallel programming language [Chapel](https://chapel-lang.org/)
 * Implemented concepts in Chapel
 * Work as the PM for TypeScript while at **Microsoft**
 * Work on Rust while at **Mozilla**

-Hearing about Jonathon's career and experience and history was inspiring, so much so that I have listend to the podcast twice now.
+Hearing about Jonathon's career and experience and history was inspiring, so much so that I have listened to the podcast twice now.

 ### Flashback from the Past

 I listen to about 15 programming / technology podcasts and I actually explicitly remember an episode from a different podcast that Jonathon Turner was on that I had listened to previously without knowing that he was Jason's brother.
 He was on [Episode 363](https://changelog.com/podcast/363) of [The Changelog](https://changelog.com/) podcast.
 I remember it vividly because I love hearing passionate people talking about what they are passionate about - and Jonathon's passion for Nushell is palpable when he speaks.
 If you want to here more about Nushell, definitely check this episode out.
-And for random trivia facts, I remmeber exactly where I was when I listened to the podcast - I was on W Campbell Ave in the midst of a ~50km bike ride back in Septemeber 2019 when I lived in Silicon Valley.
-It was on Septeber 8, 2019 4 days after the podcast came out.
+And for random trivia facts, I remember exactly where I was when I listened to the podcast - I was on W Campbell Ave in the midst of a ~50km bike ride back in September 2019 when I lived in Silicon Valley.
+It was on September 8, 2019 4 days after the podcast came out.
 Here is a image of the route I biked:

 ![](/images/bike_ride.PNG){:class="img-responsive"}